alibaba/general-scene-interface/readme.md

 Should not see any error.
 If something goes wrong (probably caused by a registry).
 Run `npm run clean` and try it again.

+> If you are in China.
+You may want to change registry to a mirror. `yarn config set registry https://registry.npmmirror.com/`

 - build packages

 `npm run build`